 Or you could grow a few other gorgeous types of flowers in a greenhouse too so you could have them around Thanksgiving to decorate with.
 This will save you plenty of money instead of purchasing a bunch of fall flowers from local nurseries.

-But if you aren’t someone that likes to grow things, then you could also consider shopping for artificial fall flowers after the season is over.
+However, if you aren’t someone that likes to grow things, then you could also consider shopping for artificial fall flowers after the season is over.
 That way you could have plenty of flowers to create ample centerpieces, but without all of the expense involved if they were purchased in season.

 4. Let the Food Do the Dazzling

-I know in our day in time it is all about the decorations, and if you are one of those people that has a large dining room meant to host special occasions such as Thanksgiving with a large table that leaves room for both food and decoration, then you are extremely fortunate.
+I know in our day in time it is all about the decorations, and if you are one of those people that have a large dining room meant to host special occasions such as Thanksgiving with a large table that leaves room for both food and decoration, then you are extremely fortunate.
 I hope you realize that.

 Because, truthfully, most of us have one space for eating.
 We have a table that is barely big enough to hold the food and our families.

-So in my house, I decorate my front door and porch with some pumpkins, a few flowers, and a wreath, but I don’t worry so much about table décor.
+In my house, I decorate my front door and porch with some pumpkins, a few flowers, and a wreath, but I don’t worry so much about table décor.